RedSparr0w/Tile-Locked/README.md

     - [X] Show on top of all blocks that have non full blocks above them?
         - [ ] remove when block is broken
         - [ ] add when new block placed
+        - [ ] only check y level based on dimension
 - [ ] Customisations
     - [ ] Choose a tile color (maybe)
     - [ ] Choose a difficulty